-2. Create a pretty entrance with foliage
+9. Create a pretty entrance with foliage

 Armfuls of seasonal foliage in a substantial water-filled container can be added to and refreshed over the festive season.
 A nosegay composed of the same plants has been hung at the window and completed with a berry-strewn wreath.

-Wrap fairy light around a bush
+10. Wrap fairy lights around a bush

 Add an element of fun to your garden scheme come Christmas.
 Battery-powered outdoor fairy lights are easily draped in an around hedging and trees, while illuminated creatures, such as this snowy owl, lend a whimsical feel to the overall effect.
 Christmas is the party season, so what better way to decorate your garden, patio or courtyard with a spattering of twinkling lights.

-Style in symmetry
+11. Style in symmetry

 Use evergreen shrubs and a classic door wreath to give the entrance to your home a festive makeover.
 A pair of urns and two standard shrubs form a symmetrical frame around the front door, making this property feel extra special at Christmas.
 A porch is the perfect place for storing walking boots and firewood, adding an extra rustic edge.

-Install a pretty display
+13. Install a pretty display

 Create an outdoor Christmas scene with minimal effort.
 Fill a rustic trug with seasonal offcuts from your garden (or get them from your local florist) and craft a candle holder for a garden table with a braid of delicate gypsophila.

-Add a touch of New England style
+14. Add a touch of New England style

 Combine English style with East Coast flair on your Christmas porch.
 Here, white-washed cladding is used to evoke American charm, while vintage finds like the reclaimed sleigh and zinc planters create a nostalgic feel.

-Spell it out
+15. Spell it out

 Deck your home outdoors as well as in this Christmas to put visitors in the festive spirit before they step through the front door.
 For a more contemporary treatment, use battery-powered lights to spell out a seasonal message of your choice.
 Stick to warm yellow lights to keep the scheme cosy and classic.

-Make an entrance
+16. Make an entrance

 Give your outdoor space a festive flavour this season.
 The adventures may have come to a close, but the magic continues outside with a silver wreath, Christmas tree, stag and lashings of fake snow.

-Light up a pathway
+17. Light up a pathway

 Create a stunning outdoor Christmas scene by combining twinkling candles with beautiful foliage.
 Make a frosty path more welcoming with border tealight holders – a row of twinkling candles will light the way and create a celebratory atmosphere for a Christmas party.